Energy in Algeria: Solar power

-Algeria has the highest technical and economical potential for solar power exploitation in the MENA region, with about 170 TWh per year.
-First industrial scale solar thermal power project has been initiated by inauguration of Hassi R'Mel power station in 2011.
+Algeria has the highest technical and economical potential for solar power exploitation in the MENA region, with a potential of around 170 TWh per year.
+The first industrial scale solar thermal power project has been initiated by inauguration of Hassi R'Mel power station in 2011.
 This new hybrid power plant combines a 25-megawatt (MW) concentrating solar power array in conjunction with a 130 MW combined cycle gas turbine plant.

 In addition, Algeria has launched in 2011 a national program to develop renewable energy based on photovoltaics (PV), concentrated solar power (CSP) and wind power, and to promote energy efficiency.
 The program consists of installing up to 12 GW of power generating capacity from renewable sources to meet the domestic electricity demand by 2030.